Compact Quantum Homogeneous K\"ahler Spaces: Compact Quantum Homogeneous K ahler Spaces

-We now consider a second consequence of Proposition \ref{prop:formmult}, namely boundedness of the various commutator operators associated to a CQH-Hermitian space.
-This is a direct noncommutative generalisation of an important classical phenomenon \cite[\textsection 2.4.1]{RennieSpecTrip}, one which is abstracted in the definition of $K$-homology and ultimately spectral triples, as we see in Appendix \ref{section:spectraltriples}.
+We now consider a second consequence of Proposition \ref{prop:formmult}, namely boundedness of the various commutator operators associated to a CQH-Hermitian space and an Hermitian holomorphic module.
+This is a direct noncommutative generalisation of an important classical phenomenon \cite[\textsection 2.4.1]{RennieSpecTrip}, one which is generalised by the definition of $K$-homology, and ultimately spectral triples, as recalled in Appendix \ref{app:spectraltriple}.